mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## What is Spring Boot?

-The main goal of Spring Boot is to quickly create **Spring-based** applications without requiring developers to write the same boilerplate configuration again and again.
+Spring Boot is an opinionated framework that helps developers build Spring-based applications quickly and easily. **The main goal of Spring Boot** is to quickly create Spring-based applications without requiring developers to write the same boilerplate configuration again and again.
 The key Spring Boot features include:

-- Spring Boot starters
+- Spring Boot starters, easy dependency management

-- Spring Boot autoconfiguration.
+- Spring Boot autoconfiguration, with sensible defaults

 - Elegant configuration management

-- Spring Boot actuator.
+- Spring Boot actuator

-- Easy-to-use embedded servlet container support.
+- Easy-to-use embedded servlet container support

 ## What are the advantages of using Spring Boot?